nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Originally, one could invoke SPL Assistant layer by pressing Control+NVDA+grave key from within Studio.
 However, some NVDA translators told me that this key combination is used for NVDA screen reader commands in their languages.
 Thus, in add-on 2.0 (late spring 2014), I decided to remove this command, which means in order for you (broadcasters) to invoke SPL Assistant layer, you need to go to Input Gestures dialog while focused in Studio, expand StationPlaylist category and look for the Assistant entry (I personally use Control+NVDA+grave, and in recent add-on development builds, I told the add-on to let SPL Controller layer command (discussed later) to invoke Assistant layer).

 Another addition to SPL Assistant layer is ability to emulate layer commands provided by other screen readers.
 This is achieved by using gestures map for each screen reader (NVDA included), with the correct gestures map chosen when entering SPL Assistant layer.
-Currently, in addition to default NVDA layout, the add-on supports JAWS for Windows and Window-Eyes layer commands.
+Currently, in addition to default NVDA layout, the add-on includes JAWS for Windows layer commands (Window-Eyes layer was removed in 2020).

 ### Categorizing SPL Assistant commands